 - informed the neighbour of their intention to apply for a HHN.

-Download the application for High Hedge Notice (HHN) eplanning form
+Download the application for High Hedge Notice (HHN) eplanning form (follow the pathway for paper applications, then select high hedges form)

 The Council is entitled to dismiss a HHN application received, if (1) the applicant has not demonstrated that “all reasonable steps” to resolve the hedge dispute have been taken before the submission of the application; or (2) the application is frivolous or vexatious.
 There is no right of appeal against the dismissal of an application.